dinhomathias/Amc/Transition-guide-to-Version-14.0.md

 * `CallbackContext.from_error` has a new optional argument `job`.
 When an exception happens inside a `ext.Job` callback, this parameter will be passed.
 * Accordingly, the attribute `CallbackContext.job` will now also be present in error handlers if the error was caused by a `ext.Job`.

+### `ConversationHandler`

+ConversationHandler now raises warnings for more handlers which are added in the wrong context/shouldn't be in the handler at all.

 ### `JobQueue.run_monthly`